raidionics/LyNoS/README.md

 ### [Accessing dataset](https://github.com/raidionics/LyNoS#accessing-dataset)

-The dataset contains 15 CTs with corresponding lymph nodes, azygos, esophagus, and subclavian carotid arteries.
+The dataset contains 15 CTs with corresponding lymph nodes, azygos, esophagus, and subclavian carotid arteries manual annotations.
 The folder structure is described below.

 The easiest way to access the data is through Python with Hugging Face's [datasets](https://pypi.org/project/datasets/) package:
 ```